 The show only lasted 13 episodes but had some serious potential!

 This show had an outstanding cast but some actors got roles in bigger movies and had to leave.
 Jane Lynch left to do Glee, Adam Scott landed his gig on Parks and Recreation, etc. So the show ended after only two seasons.
 To this day, it’s still one of my favorite comedy shows!

 3) Salvage 1

-It was a show where Andy Griffith played the owner of a salvage yard who, in the first episode, managed to purchase a surplus of rocket engines from NASA.
+Andy Griffith played the owner of a salvage yard who, in the first episode, managed to purchase a surplus of rocket engines from NASA.
 He used them to build his own rocket ship.
-Why?
+You must be wondering why?
 Because there was valuable salvage in space.
-He successfully launched the rocket from his salvage yard, collected a dead satellite, returned it to Earth, and melted it down just as the government agents arrived too late to catch him in the act!
+He successfully launched the rocket from his salvage yard, and also collected a dead satellite, returned it to Earth, and melted it down just as the government agents arrived too late to catch him in the act.

 Posted by u/LockjawTheOgre

 4) Almost Human

 Karl Urban plays a future cop that doesn’t like that all detectives are assigned a robot partner.
 He gets assigned with a previous-generation model (played by Michael Ealy), and together they solve crimes and eventually become friends.

 5) Generation Kill